DAF201/DAF201.GitHub.io/License/code_license_v_1_2.md

 5. Everyone who obtains a copy or modified copy must have this license in the copy or modified copy too.

-6. DO NOT USE MY SERVER FOR YOUR CRAWLER OR ANYTHING LIKE THAT, MY SERVER CHARGE BY USAGE NOT, AND I AM DAMNING POOR.
+6. Don't use on crawler and try not to use for polling requests.

+7. 100% forbidden for unauthorized academic use like individual project or team project of CS course. academic honesty is important.

-7. ~Go read "Happly sugar life" if possible~
+8. ~Go read "Happly sugar life" if possible~

-8. ~Go watch "Odd Taxi" if possible~
+9. ~Go watch "Odd Taxi" if possible~

-9. Go watch "Call of the night" if possible
+10. Go watch "Call of the night" if possible